HL7/fhir-shorthand/input/pagecontent/reference.md

        {sliceName3} {card3} {flags3} ...
 ```

-In this pattern, the `{array element path}` is a path to an element with multiple cardinality that is to be sliced, `{card}` is required, and `{flags}` is optional.
+In this pattern, the `{array element path}` is a path to the element that is to be sliced (and to which the slicing rules were applied in step 1).
+The `{card}` declaration is required, and `{flags}` are optional.

-A slice must match the data type of the array it slices.
+Each slice will match or constrain the data type of the array it slices.
 In particular:

-* If an array is a one of the FHIR data types, the slice must be the same data type.
-For example, if you want to slice has type 'identifier', then each slice must also be type 'identifier' -- typically, a constrained version of that data type.
+* If an array is a one of the FHIR data types, each slice will be the same data type or a profile of it.
+For example, if an array of 'identifier' is sliced, then each slice will also be type 'identifier' or a profile of 'identifier'.
 * If the sliced array is a backbone element, each slice "inherits" the sub-elements of the backbone.
 For example, the slices of Observation.component possess all the elements of Observation.component (code, value[x], dataAbsentReason, etc.).
 Constraints may be applied to the slices.
-* If the array to be sliced is a Reference, then each slice must be one of the allowed Reference types.
-For example, if element to be sliced is Reference(Observation \| Condition), then each slice must either be Reference(Observation) or Reference(Condition), or a profiled version of those resources.
+* If the array to be sliced is a Reference, then each slice must be a reference to one or more of the allowed Reference types.
+For example, if the element to be sliced is Reference(Observation \| Condition), then each slice must either be Reference(Observation \| Condition), Reference(Observation), Reference(Condition), or a profiled version of those resources.

 **Example:**